A 501(c)(3) nonprofit education platform

 You belong here if:

-• You prefer natural conception and want to know what that path actually requires.
+- You prefer natural conception and want to know what that path actually requires.
+See the RRM vs. IVF course.

 You belong here if:

-• You are a physician in OB/GYN, family medicine, or reproductive endocrinology who wants to offer patients real diagnostic and restorative options beyond suppressive medications and ART referrals.
+- You are a physician in OB/GYN or family medicine who wants to offer patients real diagnostic and restorative options beyond suppressive medications and specialist referrals.

 Built on a Moment That Should Not Have Happened

 "I'll never forget a patient I saw during my residency.
 She had a history of miscarriages and was pregnant again, terrified.
-I ordered a progesterone level, which came back low.
 My attending told me to do nothing.
 'If she's going to miscarry, she's going to miscarry.'
 That moment broke my heart."

-She built RRM Academy because of that woman.
+Dr. Whittaker built RRM Academy because of her.
 And the thousands like her.
 Women with real, diagnosable conditions who were told their pain was normal.
 Clinicians who wanted to help and were never taught how.
 Those are two separate failures, and they compound each other.
-Dr. Whittaker is a board-certified OBGYN and NaProTechnology fellowship-trained physician.
+Dr. Whittaker is a Board-Certified OBGYN and NaProTechnology fellowship-trained physician.
 She knows what it looks like when the training gap meets the care gap.
 RRM Academy exists to close both: rigorous education for professionals across medicine, nursing, nutrition, and allied health, and honest, evidence-grounded information for patients who are tired of waiting for answers that never come.
+If you have been carrying a question your doctor would not answer, you are exactly who Dr. Whittaker built this for.

 Common Questions

-• Is this backed by real evidence?
+- Is this backed by real evidence?
 Yes.
-The RRM Academy Research Library contains 3,158 peer-reviewed articles.
-These are published studies in peer-reviewed journals, not opinion pieces.
+The RRM Academy Research Library contains 4,032 scholarly works, indexed from medical journals, textbooks, and clinical references.
+Most are peer-reviewed; all are catalogued for review.
 You can read them yourself and follow the citations.
 The evidence is there.
 It has always been there.
 Most patients were just never told about it.

-• Will this help me advocate for myself with my doctors?
+- Will this help me advocate for myself with my doctors?
 That is exactly what it is for.
-Our students come in saying "I don't even know what questions to ask."
+Students often arrive saying "I don't even know what questions to ask."
 They leave knowing how to screen a surgeon, what to expect from a real diagnostic workup, and how to tell the difference between a provider who is investigating their condition and one who is just suppressing their symptoms.

-• I'm not a medical professional.
+- I am not a medical professional.
 Is this for me?
-Many of our students are patients, not clinicians.
+Many students are patients, not clinicians.
 Some are both.
 The courses are built so that anyone dealing with a reproductive health challenge can understand what is happening in their body, what their options are, and what good care actually looks like.
 You do not need a medical degree to deserve that information.

-• How do I find a surgeon or provider I can trust?
+- How do I find a surgeon or provider I can trust?
 Start with the right questions.
 Do they perform excision, not ablation?
 Do they evaluate both partners?
 Do they chart cycles before diagnosing?
 RRM Academy gives you the knowledge to evaluate any provider, not just the ones on a list.
+If you want a starting list while you build that confidence, the curated "how to find a provider" pathway is at /what-is-rrm/#get-started.
 Some students stay with their current doctor and have better conversations.
 Others find an RRM-trained professional.
 Either way, you walk in informed.

 Research and Commentary

 Research Library.
-3,158 peer-reviewed resources, organized and searchable.
+4,032 scholarly works, organized and searchable.
 The most current evidence in reproductive endocrinology, surgical outcomes, cycle-based diagnostics, and NaProTechnology.

 Expert Commentary.
 Dr. Whittaker and the RRM Academy faculty translate the research into clinical context.
 What a new study actually means.
 What the evidence supports.
 What it does not.